RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 50.2024.md

 # Changelog
 Most changes have been in images (of which there are now a lot of maps.), which are not logged in the changelog.
 ## Added
-- [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era Rewrite|God-War Era Rewrite]]; The WIP rewrite page of the main [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era|God-War Era]] page.
+- God-War Era Rewrite; The WIP rewrite page of the main [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era|God-War Era]] page.
-- [[Encyclopedia Mysenvaria/Indexes/History/Timeline/God-War Timeline Ext.|God-War Timeline Ext.]]; Extended timeline page.
+- God-War Timeline Ext.; Extended timeline page.
 May be removed, am currently rethinking the way timeline pages like this will be organized.
 ## Removed

 ## Updated